Princeton and developers to receive New Jersey Future’s Smart Growth Award

 The Avalon Princeton Circle rental apartment and townhouse development was built on the site of an obsolete office park on Thanet Circle, off Terhune Road.
 It consists of rental apartments and rental townhouses, and includes affordable housing units for developmentally disabled adults.

-AvalonBay Communities also gave two acres of land next to its Avalon Princeton Circle development to another developer to build affordable senior housing known as Princeton Senior Living, a 100% affordable housing development for senior citizens.
+AvalonBay Communities also gave two acres of land next to its Avalon Princeton Circle development to the town to build affordable senior housing known as Princeton Senior Living, a 100% affordable housing development for senior citizens.

 At the opposite end of the Princeton Shopping Center, WinnCompanies is building The Alice at Princeton rental apartment building.
 It sits on a six-acre lot on the corner of North Harrison Street and Terhune Road.